Garden Open Days

 Dogs are welcome

-We welcome well behaved dogs, but please keep them on short leads and clear up after them.
-There are some lovely walks around the garden that everyone including your four legged friends will enjoy.
+We welcome well-behaved dogs, but please keep them on short leads and clear up after them.
+There are some lovely walks around the garden that everyone, including your four-legged friends, will enjoy.

 Disabled/pushchair access

-Being built on a hill, disabled access to the castle is very limited, there are a number of tarmac paths, however they are mostly very steep to access, whilst we do our best to ensure we can provide some disabled parking this is very limited and is at the bottom of the drive – it does not take you up to the main house.
-The same applies to pushchairs, whilst you can (and I have!) push a pushchair all the way around the garden, the paths aren’t really pushchair friendly although people do manage especially with the hardier types of pushchair.
+Being built on a hill, disabled access to the castle is very limited.
+There are several tarmac paths; however, they are mostly very steep to access.
+Whilst we do our best to ensure we can provide some disabled parking, this is very limited and is at the bottom of the drive, or up at the main house – it is limited as to where you can access, but we try to be as flexible as possible.
+Also, if you have a disabled passenger in the car, or someone who might struggle to walk all the way around are also happy for pick-ups and drop-offs.

 Car Parking